 How to Customize Your ConvertKit Emails

 I love ConvertKit, but the default emails can be a little plain.
 If you leave the default settings on, there's not a lot going on.
+And your personal brand certainly won’t shine through.
 But if you know a little CSS, it's easy to customize your ConvertKit emails.
 And if you don't, I've got a course for you!
 Read on for the details :)

 Make a template with CSS

 ConvertKit doesn't have a drag and drop builder like some other services, but you can still customize your ConvertKit emails.
-You can create a custom template using CSS.
-CSS can be used to add borders, buttons, headers, colors, fonts, and other branding goodness.
+The way to do this is by creating a custom template with HTML and CSS.
+Custom coding can be used to add borders, buttons, headers, colors, fonts, and other branding goodness.

 Use a branded header

 Another great way to distinguish your emails is to use a branded header image at the very top.
 You can easily create one on Canva.

 Make sure to use your brand colors and fonts.

 Here's an example of one of mine":

 You can either insert the image directly into the email, or you can insert it into your email template so that it shows up in every email automatically.
 ConvertKit has a good guide about how to do that right here.